d3b4g/leonids/_posts/Carrier.md

 zebra.conf.sav
 root@r1:/etc/quagga#
 ```
++ BGPD maintains BGP neighbor relations and settings
 + Zebra maintains routing information
-+ BGPD maintains BGP neighbor relations and settings
 + debian.conf give us an importnt piece of information which has the line -vtysh_enable=yes.
-This mean the system has vtysh enabled.
-We will use this to get into BGP configuration.
+This mean the system has vtysh enabled. vtysh is a integrated shell for Quagga routing engine We will use this to get into BGP configuration.

 ###### BGP Configuration:
+The bgpd.conf file contains the BGP configuration of the r1 router.
 ```python

 root@r1:~# cat /etc/quagga/bgpd.conf